-No options were issued during the year ending 30 June 2020 or have since been issued up to the date of this report.
+290,565,681 listed options were issued during the year ending 30 June 2022.
+Further details are noted on page 7 of this report.
+No further options have since been issued up to the date of this report.

-Accordingly at balance date on 30 June 2020 and at the date of this report, no unissued ordinary shares or securities of Bounty Oil & Gas NL or any other entity comprising the consolidated entity were under option.
-No ordinary shares of the company were issued pursuant to exercise of options during the year ending 30 June 2020.
+Accordingly, at balance date on 30 June 2022 and at the date of this report, no unissued ordinary shares or securities of Bounty Oil & Gas NL or any other entity comprising the consolidated entity were under option.
+No ordinary shares of the company were issued pursuant to exercise of options during the year ending 30 June 2022.